eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 NodeList nodeList = (NodeList) xPath.compile(expression).evaluate(xmlDocument, XPathConstants.NODESET);

-Using the expression above we are able to retrieve all <Tutorial> elements under “bdn” namespace.
+Using the above expression, we can retrieve all <Tutorial> elements under “bdn” namespace.

 3.6.
 Avoiding Empty Text Nodes Troubles

-As you could notice, in the code at the 3.3 section of this article a new function is called just right after parsing our XML to a Document object, this.clean(xmlDocument);
+As we can see, in the code in the 3.3 section of this article a new function this.clean(xmlDocument) is called after parsing our XML to a Document object.

-We called node.getFirstChild() when we are iterating over all <Tutorial> elements looking for the <title> information, but instead of what we are looking for we just have “#Text” as an empty node.
+While iterating over all <Tutorial> elements to find the <title> information, we called the node.getFirstChild(), but instead of getting the desired result, we encountered an empty “#Text” node.

 NodeList childNodes = node.getChildNodes();